0xVZ/libwsclient/README.md

 libwsclient
 ===========

 WebSocket client library for C

+## IMPORTANT NOTE

+Although this library supports secure websockets, for simplicity the code that verifies the server's response to **Sec-WebSocket-Key** was removed.
+The library works exactly the same but it is **not recommended to send or receive sensitive information**.

 This library abstracts away WebSocket protocol framing for client connections.
 It aims to provide a *somewhat* similar